BCDevOps/openshift-wiki/docs/HowTo/UpdatePatroni.md

 ## Step 2: Put your Patroni cluster into Maintenance Mode

 Maintenance mode means that your cluster turns off all Patroni-controlled governance of your database pods - in short, this means no failover in the event that your leader pod goes down.
+This is useful for us because, normally, updating the Patroni version of any pod in your cluster forces the other pods to upgrade immediately as well, which would result in an outage.
+Turning on maintenance mode allows us to control when and how each pod gets restarted, so we can ensure that there is always at least one pod up.
 Your app will continue to communicate with the leader pod during the maintenance mode window, but will fail if the leader pod goes down while maintenance mode is on, as a member will not be elected as a new leader.
 Please aim to reduce the length of time in which your cluster remains in maintenance mode in order to reduce this risk.

 Go to the terminal of any pod in your patroni cluster and run the following command: